 by Roger Ross Gipple

 We are grounded in Deep Ecology and the belief that all life has intrinsic value separate from its usefulness to humans.
-Our primary focus for Reconnecting, Restoring, and Rewilding large landscapes is on river corridors: Rivers Connect and Rivers Must Live.
-We take a total watershed approach to Rewilding beginning at Ground Zero in Central …
+Our primary focus for Reconnecting, Restoring, and Rewilding large …

 -